 Cheap Car Hire in Ibiza

 Ibiza (Catalan Eivissa) is an island in the Mediterranean Sea, about 80 km off the coast of Spain.
-It is the third-largest of the Balearic Islands belonging to Spain.
+It is the third-largest of the Balearic Islands, belonging to Spain.
 The largest cities of Ibiza are Ibiza (Catalan Vila d'Eivissa or simply Vila), Santa Eulària des Riu and Sant Antoni de Portmany.
 In Ibiza, you can enjoy the Mediterranean climate with long and hot summers and mild winters.
-Between June and September temperatures range from 27-35°C and in winter the temperature rarely drops below 10°C, but rainy days are more common during these months.
+Between June and September, temperatures range from 27-35°C and in winter, the temperature rarely drops below ten °C, but rainy days are more common during these months.

-Ibiza is also protected by UNESCO.
+UNESCO also protects Ibiza.
 We rank it among the five most famous Spanish islands visited by tourists from all over the world.
 Since 2010, the island has focused on the sustainable development of tourism and the emphasis has shifted from the party part of the island to more peaceful forms of vacation.
 One part of the island is full of clubs and parties, especially during the summer months.
 The other side of the island is a peaceful, romantic getaway where those looking for a quiet vacation will also find much to enjoy.
 Fig tree plantations, the sound of the sea, beautiful sunsets, and the slow Spanish pace of life.
 What more do we need?

 Basic info and car hire in Ibiza

 - Location: Mediterranean

 - Population: 147,914

 - Official language: Castilian Spanish, Catalan